“Is it too late to give my baby up for adoption?”

 Your Choices With Adoption

-If you’re not ready to become a parent, adoption could be a way to give your child the life you would want for them.
+If you’re not ready to become a parent, adoption could be the best way to give your child the life you would want for them.
 With modern, open adoption, you can choose the adoptive parents for your child and how you want things to go at the hospital when you deliver.
 Plus, you can stay in touch with your child as they grow up.
 You’ll work out the details of how you want to communicate in the future with the adoptive family.
 This contact could come in many forms, such as:

 • Emails